Students choose an area of research specialization and conduct cross-disciplinary and interdisciplinary research.

 A Human Resource Network that Extends Across Society

-Graduates of the Graduate School of Cultural Policy and Management are successfully active in specialized work in arts and culture at theaters and other cultural institutions, as well as at venues that cover a broad spectrum that includes private non-profit organizations and private corporate groups.
-Many of our graduates continue to make use of a network of experts even after graduation to be successfully active.
+Alumni of the Graduate School of Cultural Policy and Management are active in art and culture at a broad spectrum of cultural facilities, including non-profit organizations and private corporations.
+Many of our graduates continue to be successfully active after graduation by making use of their extensive network of expert contacts.

 Research Performance Gaining Attention

-Reflecting the immense scope of the frontiers of cultural policy, students of the Graduate School of Cultural Policy and Management do more than just acquire expertise but also proactively engage in original research themes.
-The results of these projects are presented at meetings of academic societies and contribute to problem solving for society.
+Reflecting the immense scope of the field of cultural policy, students of the Graduate School of Cultural Policy and Management do more than just acquire expertise.
+They also proactively engage in original research.
+Students present the results of their research at various academic conferences and contribute to solving social issues.